Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 It keeps your baby feeling “swaddled” long after it’s time to be free, which often leads to an even harder transition later.

-I know it sounds easier to just delay the transition and go with the Merlin, but in my experience, the longer you wait, the trickier it gets.
-Which brings me to…
+I know it sounds easier to just delay the transition and go with the Merlin Sleep Suit, but in my experience, the longer you wait, the trickier it gets to get them in a sleep suit.

 My general rule is to start transitioning out of the swaddle around 8 weeks, before your baby starts showing signs of rolling.

 Why so early?
-Because your baby still has that newborn-style sleep, so making the transition earlier means they’ll adjust before sleep gets more complex.
+Because your baby still has that newborn-style sleep, making the transition earlier means they’ll adjust before sleep gets more complex.

-You’re also way less likely to deal with a double whammy at 4 months– losing the swaddle and learning a whole new way to sleep at the same time.
+You’re also way less likely to deal with a double whammy at 4 months–losing the swaddle and learning a whole new way to sleep at the same time.

+The transition to a sleep sack doesn’t have to include the Merlin Sleep Suit.
 Here’s a more gradual approach than cold turkey that works for many of my families:

-Start with one arm out.
-Do this for the first part of the nights and/or naps.
-Alternate arms during a wake up or night-to-night so your baby gets used to having both free.
+Do this for the first part of the night and/or naps.
+Alternate arms during a wake-up or night-to-night so your baby gets used to having both free.

-Go both arms out.
 Keep the swaddle around their chest if it helps, or move to a sleep sack with both arms fully out.

-Once both arms are free, move to the crib so your baby has ample space to stretch, wiggle and move around.
+Once both arms are free, move to the crib so your baby has ample space to stretch, wiggle, and move around.

-Check their wake windows.
 Make sure your little one is truly tired enough for sleep.
 Start with age-appropriate awake windows as a guideline, then adjust based on your baby’s sleepy cues.

-Dress for sleep success.
 Once your baby is out of the swaddle, they lose both a layer of warmth and the snugness of the swaddle.
 Choose sleepwear that compensates for that shift.

-Prioritize a solid wind-down routine.
 As babies grow, consistent and predictable pre-sleep routines become even more important.
 Create a calming routine before naps and bedtime to help their bodies and brains shift into sleep mode smoothly.

 Expect a Few Rough Nights…